 Philips has its hand in many pies, and can claim several firsts in a variety of technologies.
 It was the first company to introduce the electric razor (Norelco) in 1939.
 It invented the music cassette in 1963, and launched the first home VCR in 1972.
 Philips joined forces with Sony to develop and introduce the first audio compact disc in 1982.
 The two companies teamed up again to come up with DVDs and then, later, Blu-ray discs.

-Philips Forecast Lighting and Thomas Lighting are also part of the Philips Lighting line offered at Lumens.
+Philips Forecast Lighting is also part of the Philips Lighting line offered at Lumens.